Gheorghe Eminescu: Origins

+Educational failure

+Matei and Ana reunited in 1896, but divorced again in July 1898.
 While his father took petty jobs as a Subprefect, then withdrew to collect his pension in Turnu Severin, Gheorghe spent his early years in his grandfather's home at Mizil.
 Shortly after winning the election, Mayor Condeescu took Gheorghe and his siblings to meet Caragiale in Vadu Săpat, where they gathered for a party.
 He recalled being unimpressed at the time, since he only knew of Caragiale as a tenant and restaurateur.
 His father the Captain always held a grudge against Caragiale, recounting an incident in which the latter had stolen some political documents from Mihai.
 In his later years, Gheorghe Eminescu vouched for his father's account, against literary historian Șerban Cioculescu, who suspected it was a fabrication.

 Eminescu studied first at the Ion Crăciunescu School in Mizil, where, as he reports, he only had top grades because he was Condu's grandson.
 Matei ultimately remarried a third and final time, to the Transylvanian Silvia Maieru, occasionally receiving his children in their new home.
 Gheorghe recalls spending summers with Hanibal in Glogova, where Matei was tending to the estate of an absentee landlord, Gună Vernescu.
 The manor they inhabited had once been home to the Oltenian folk hero, Tudor Vladimirescu.
 He and Matei bonded over they shared loved for hunting rifles, with father affectionately mocking his son as Săpunarul ("The Soapmaker", evoking Condu's original business).